-While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from coming inside your West Chester home.
+Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from entering your West Chester home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Wesley Wood Service Experts service advisor to confirm your system has the capability of moving the proper amount of air through higher efficiency filters.
+A higher MERV filter should be used based upon the advice of your Wesley Wood Service Experts service advisor to ensure your system has the capability of moving the suitable amount of air through higher efficiency filters.
 You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

-Filtration has changed considerably over the past few years.
+Filtration has changed considerably over the past ten years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing.
+Today it’s a whole new ballgame.
 West Chester area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!